-Having identified all the primary and secondary constraints, we are now in a position to classify them.
-According to the terminology of the Dirac-Bergmann algorithm, a constraint that has vanishing Poisson brackets with all other constraints (including itself) is called a first-class constraint; otherwise, it is second-class.
-The distinction is that each first-class constraint eliminates one degree of freedom, whereas a second-class constraint removes one phase space dimension, i.e., half a degree of freedom.
+After finding all the primary and secondary constraints, we are now ready to classify all the constraints.
+According to the terminology of Dirac-Bergmann algorithm, a constraint that has vanishing Poisson brackets with all contraints (including itself) is dubbed a first-class constraint, otherwise a second-class constraint.
+The difference is that each first-class constraint eliminates a single degree of freedom, while a second-class constraint, which reduce one phase space dimension, eliminate half degree of freedom.

-From the discussion above on $\mathcal{C}_{i}$ and the constraint algebra in Appendix \ref{app:cons}, the Poisson brackets among all the constraints can be summarized in the so-called Dirac matrix:
+According to the above discussion on $\mathcal{C}_{i}$ and constraint algebra in Appendix \ref{app:cons}, the Poisson brackets among all the constraints can be summarized in the so-called Dirac matrix:

-where an ``$X$'' denotes a generically non-vanishing Poisson bracket.
-In total, there are 22 constraints, which can be divided into two classes:
+where a \textquotedblleft $X$\textquotedblright{} stands for generally non-vanishing Poisson brackets.
+In total there are 22 constraints which can be divided into two classes: